 Selectman Karen Quigley said the acting town manager should not be making permanent hires, and that former acting/interim managers had refrained from doing so.
 What Quigley did not say is that the acting town manger will have been with us for two years in the early months of 2014, an incredibly long and unusual and illegal appointment.

-Koed said: “There are a whole slew of people who could not apply because the lieutenant restriction.
+Koed said: “There are a whole slew of people who could not apply because of the lieutenant restriction.
 I had no knowledge of that restriction until recently.
 (The acting chief served 5 years as a police lieutenant, and that became part of the advertised qualifications.)
 Koed said this is one of the reasons he wanted an outside group to advertise for the position and receive resumes.

 APRIL, 9, 2013 – Cohasset Selectmen Vote 5-0 to Set Aside Cohasset Police Search – It is a month before town elections.
 Paul Carlson, Lee Jenkins, Diane Kennedy, Fred Koed and Martha Gjesteby voted to halt the search.